wekeo/eo-data-vis-good-practice-guide/docs/source/08_examples/08_1_air_quality_wildfires.rst

    :width: 100%
    :alt: ESA La Palma lava flow

-   Lava flow and ash plume from the La Palma Volcano, captured by Copernicus Sentinel-2 (Credit: ESA)
+   Lava flow and ash plume from the La Palma Volcano, captured by Copernicus Sentinel-2 (Credit: ESA).
+Satellites can provide multiple perspectives on a phenomena.
+This visualisation combined both visible and infrared measurements to highlight a lava flow in the context of the surrounding region.